 - understand that everybody has the right to participate

 - actively respond to all personnel professionally

 - communicate openly and honestly in a professional manner

-Creating and sustaining a culture of inquiry requires a huge amount of trust & cooperation in the working Environment.
+Creating and sustaining a culture of inquiry requires a huge amount of trust and cooperation in the working environment.
 It is extremely important that educators feel safe enough, and are able to talk about their concerns – in regards to the challenges that they face.